vc-dberger/howtoPush/README.md

 $ git push # ... all that local snapshot will be pushed to Github

 ### Git clone into new folder
+$ git clone https://github.com/vc-dberger/howtoPush.git (link can be found in the 'Code' option at the specific project hosted on GitHub .. or elswhere)